 The model is saved in an XGBoost internal format which is universal among the various XGBoost interfaces.
-Auxiliary attributes of the Python Booster object (such as feature_names) will not be saved when using binary format.
-To save those attributes, use JSON/UBJ instead.
-See Model IO for more info.
+Auxiliary attributes of the Python Booster object (such as feature_names) are only saved when using JSON or UBJSON (default) format.
+See Model 10 for more info.